Little things bring more joy than a good air show

-For the aviation enthusiasts, little things bring more joy than a good air show.
-While Open Days are an amazing opportunity to see aircraft up close and flying, some air shows just pack a little extra atmosphere that makes them unforgettable.
+While Open Days are an amazing opportunity to see aircraft up close and flying, for the aviation enthusiasts, some air shows just pack a little extra atmosphere that makes them unforgettable.

 So, without further ado, here are five air shows you must see before you die.